The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

-where $f_{\rm cover}$ is the coverage of the neutrino error region and $p_{\rm fail}(z)=\prod_{i=1}^6(1-{\rm TPR_{\rm 1}({\it t_i,z})TPR_{2}}(t_i,z))$ is the probability that ZTF fails to detect the object at a distance $z$ at an epoch $t_i$. ${\rm TPR_{obj} = TPR_{3}TPR_{4}}$ is the TPR of object-wise selections (levels 3 and 4).
-Here ${\rm TPR}_{n}$ denotes the TPR of $n$th selection process.
-The sensitivity of the ZTF data depends on the epoch $t_i$, and we set ${\rm TPR_{1}}=0$ when the flux by our signal model is lower than the sky noise level\footnote{Since we choose the 6 epochs that have deep enough limiting magnitudes, this treatment does not affect our resulting constraint maps.}.
+where ${\rm TPR}_{n}$ denotes the TPR of $n$th selection process.
+The sensitivity of the ZTF data depends on the epoch $t_i$.
+Thus, when the flux by our signal model is lower than the sensitivity limit, we set ${\rm TPR_{1}} (t_i, z)=0$ \footnote{Since we choose the 6 epochs that have deep enough limiting magnitudes, this treatment does not affect our resulting constraint maps.}.
 In addition, we count the number of epochs that satisfy the condition that the signal flux is larger than the sky noise level, and set $p_{\rm fail}=1$ if the number count is less than or equal to 1.
+Since $\rm TPR_1$ depends on the optical flux at the epoch $t_i$, $p_{\rm fail}$ depends on the source parameters, i.e., a higher $L_{\rm pk}$, a longer $t_{\rm delay}$, and a shorter $\Delta t$ lead to a lower $p_{\rm fail}$.
+Taking into accout the source redshift distribution, we estimate the probability that ZTF detects the object to be

+where $f_{\rm cover}$ is the coverage of the neutrino error region and ${\rm TPR_{obj} = TPR_{3}TPR_{4}}$ is the TPR of object-wise selections (levels 3 and 4). $P_{\rm dist}(z)$ is the probability distribution functions of the sources of triplet events introduced in Section \ref{sec:ana:model}.
 We should note that $0<n_{\rm sig}<1$ is always satisfied.
 Given the background event, $\mu_B$, which should follow the Poisson distribution, we define likelihood as

 where $n_T$ is the number of transients found in the localization area.
 Our signal hypothesis is compared with an alternative hypothesis in which the neutrino source has a different set of parameters.
 The test statistic is given as